nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ---

 #### Postconditions:
-- The birthday is stored in the contact’s profile, and a reminder will be triggered for the Salesperson close to the date.
+- The birthday is stored in the contact’s profile.
+- A reminder will be triggered for the Salesperson when the system date is within a week to the birthday until and including the day of the birthday itself.

 ---